Thedragon005/Archipelago-Ape-Escape/worlds/apeescape/docs/en_Ape Escape.md

 Spike!

 This is the professor, Specter is at it again!
 The monkeys stole everybody's items and went away through time!
 What's worse?
-Specter locked each era with a key and you need to find all of them to travel to the next era !
+Specter locked each era with a key and you need to find them to travel to the next era !

 I'm counting on you, please help everyone get their items back!